VorTECHsa/python-sdk/README.md

 ## Glossary

-The Glossary can be found at [Vortexa API Documentation](https://docs.vortexa.com) This outlines selected key terms, functions and assumptions aimed at helping to extract powerful findings from our data.
+The Glossary can be found at [Vortexa API Documentation](https://docs.vortexa.com) This outlines key terms, functions and assumptions aimed at helping to extract powerful findings from our data.